Mester/wdd-w2-twitter-commands/README.md

 $ django-admin tweetsreport --from_date 2015-12-30 --to_date 2016-03-30
 ```

-The `tweetsreport` command must be automatized to be executed every day at 21:00.
+The `tweetsreport` command must be automatized to be executed only during weekends (Saturday and Sunday) at 21:00.
 For that you must write a CRON job rule that fulfills this requirement.